 Students may not proceed to Upper Level work in Philosophy in their first year of study in the Faculty.
-Students in later years may proceed to Upper Level work after passing two Level I half-units (or one Level I unit) in either session.
+Students in later years may proceed to Upper Level work atter passing one Level 1 unit in either session.

 At Upper Level, Philosophy is presented in session-length 'half-units', some dealing with particular philosophical topics and others capable of being taken in sequences to give more sustained treatments of larger areas.
 This arrangement makes it possible to offer a wide range of half-units from which students may select freely, subject only to certain stipulations regarding prerequisites.